 GM 5.1: Logistics

-Objectives: Students learn about the potential for disasters, the concepts of risk and consequence management and related challenges, the roles and responsibilities in the network of governmental, international, non-governmental, and other scientific/commercial organisations, as well as social responsibility in disaster management.
+Objectives: Students learn about the potential for disasters, the concepts of risk and consequence management and related challenges, the roles, and responsibilities in the network of governmental, international, non-governmental, and other scientific/commercial organizations, as well as social responsibility in disaster management.
 Students should understand the role of logistics as the main performance driver in disaster response operations and the integrated management required to move products through the supply chain for humanitarian aid.

 - Natural and man-made hazards: risk, vulnerability, exposure

-- Disasters, consequences and responses
+- Disasters, consequences, and responses